DragonFlyersx/Distributed-Systems-BSc-handins/README.md

 4. Run the `Client.go` file by typing `go run .\AuctionClient\Client.go`

 a.
-Now you can use the command `bid` specified with an amount after, this will start the auction.
-You can also use the `result` to see the status of the auction
+Now you can use the command `Bid` specified with an amount after, this will start the auction.
+You can also use the `Result` to see the status of the auction

 ## Authors
 - [@DragonFlyersx](https://github.com/DragonFlyersx)